PX4/PX4-Autopilot/nuttx/README.txt

      is not a long as you might think because there is no dependency checking if you are using a native Windows toolchain.
 That bring us to #3:

-  3. Dependencies are not made when using Windows versions of the GCC.
-This is because the dependencies are generated using Windows pathes which do not work with the Cygwin make.
+  3. Dependencies are not made when using Windows versions of the GCC on a POSIX platform (i.e., Cygwin).
+This is because the dependencies are generated using Windows paths which do not work with the Cygwin make.

-     Support has been added for making dependencies with the windows-native toolchains.
-     That support can be enabled by modifying your Make.defs file as follows:

-    -  MKDEP                = $(TOPDIR)/tools/mknulldeps.sh
+       MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

+     If you are building natively on Windows, then no such conflict exists and the best selection is:

-    +  MKDEP                = $(TOPDIR)/tools/mkdeps.sh --winpaths "$(TOPDIR)"
+       MKDEP                = $(TOPDIR)/tools/mkdeps.exe

-     If you have problems with the dependency build (for example, if you are not building on C:), then you may need to modify tools/mkdeps.sh

 General Pre-built Toolchain Issues